titanmu/RoadCrackDetection/README.md

 # test2

-Step 6: Within the same folder Test1and2, you will need to pass different models into the following files to test on 'test2' dataset.
+Step 6: Now, you will need to pass different models into the following files to test on 'test2' dataset.
 Here are the following files and you will need to change the models as per the information detailed below:

 trial2.py: jc66.pt
 </br>